charnley/rmsd/README.rst

 Citation
 ========

 Please cite this project when using it for scientific publications.
-And cite the relevant methods implemnted.
+And cite the relevant methods implemented.

 **Implementation**:
 Calculate Root-mean-square deviation (RMSD) of Two Molecules Using Rotation, GitHub,